tsutterley/read-ICESat-2/README.md

 #### Disclaimer
 This program is not sponsored or maintained by the Universities Space Research Association (USRA) or NASA.
 It is provided here for your convenience but _with no guarantees whatsoever_.

+#### License
+The content of this project is licensed under the [Creative Commons Attribution 4.0 Attribution license](https://creativecommons.org/licenses/by/4.0/) and the underlying source code is licensed under the [MIT license](LICENSE).